 IFRS 9 "Financial Instruments" - Issued July 2014, IFRS 9 replaces IAS 39 "Financial Instruments: Recognition and Measurement".
-IFRS 9 is mandatorily effective for annual periods beginning on or after January 1, 2018, which would have been on November 1, 2018 for the Bank.
+IFRS 9 is mandatorily effective for annual periods beginning on or after January 1, 2018, which will be November 1, 2018 for the Bank.
 Although early application is permitted if an entity applies all the requirements of the standard early, OSFI has issued the final version of the Advisory titled "Early adoption of IFRS 9 Financial Instruments for Domestic Systemically Important Banks".
 All domestic systemically important banks (D-SIBs), are required to early adopt IFRS 9 for the annual period beginning November 1, 2017.
 All other Federally Regulated Entities (FREs) using October 31 year-end, including the Bank are also permitted to adopt IFRS 9 on November 1, 2017 if they wish.
-The Bank currently does not intend to early adopt IFRS 9 as of November 1, 2017.
+The Bank will be adopting IFRS 9 on November 1, 2018.